 Empowerment Series: Founder & CEO of Rizos Curls, Julissa Prado Shares her Entrepreneurial Journey with AW

-I am honored to have the opportunity to share this interview with readers.
-It was invigorating to hear about this young woman’s journey, as her dreams become true before our eyes.
-Julissa is personable, genuine and grounded when discussing her success.
-All you have to do is hop on Instagram or the Rizos Curls page to see that she is just one of the girls.
-The moment I reached out to ask a few questions about her journey, she was welcoming.
-This is the inspiring story of a 14-year old girl who wished to solve a problem.
-She wanted to create a product that catered to curly haired girls like her.
+This is the inspiring story of a 14-year-old girl who wished to solve a problem.
+She wanted to create a product that catered to curly-haired girls like her.
 Ultimately, she did much more because it evolved into a movement.
 Her social media is a testament to the love and loyalty her products are getting from followers.

-We are witnessing more women take chances on entrepreneurship.
-The events of 2020 have encouraged an introspection, forcing us to question our sense of purpose.
-Plenty of women are stuck in jobs that leave them unfulfilled or dissatisfied.
-Julissa has a Bachelors degree in International Business from UCLA and a Masters in Business Management from Wake Forest University.
+We are witnessing more women take chances on entrepreneurship since the pandemic of 2020.
+It encouraged introspection, forcing us to question our sense of purpose.
+Plenty of people are stuck in jobs that leave them unfulfilled or dissatisfied.
+Julissa has a Bachelor’s degree in International Business from UCLA and a Master’s in Business Management from Wake Forest University.
 She did well as a District Sales Leader for Nestle then decided to invest her energy full-time into Rizos Curls.
 I was interested in finding out more about how she transformed an idea into a company and reached out to her team in 2021 to learn more about her journey.

 So far, what has been your biggest sacrifice?
 Would you do it all the same, again?
-An incredibly difficult decision for every entrepreneur is knowing when to go full time.
-In starting Rizos Curls, I decided to leave my high paying leadership position at Nestle, and take the leap of entrepreneur without knowing what would lie ahead.
+An incredibly difficult decision for every entrepreneur is knowing when to go full-time.
+In starting Rizos Curls, I decided to leave my high-paying leadership position at Nestle and take the leap of an entrepreneur without knowing what would lie ahead.
 It can be very scary for new entrepreneurs, I had to determine what the cost of the opportunity, meant to me.
 I knew in my heart that I needed to invest in my passion.
 Once I took this step, you wouldn’t believe the amount of people who stepped forward to propel me along my journey.
 I’d definitely do it all over again.
 I would not be here now without the decisions and sacrifices made.

 I read that when your Facebook group first went live, you rapidly climbed from 100 to 30,000 followers.
 Women were engaging with you because you responded to their needs, resolving a problem.
 You helped them work through their hair emergencies.
 Your social media brand is a testament to your authenticity.
 Sharing the journey with everyone makes your audience feel they’re more than a number.
 You have growing a community, it tells a lot about you, as a person.
 You’re likable, relatable, and real, it encourages customers and clients to trust you and what you stand for.

-You are a vibrant, young, thriving entrepreneur that is building her own empire.
-The success is sweeter when you know you’ve put the work in, implementing ideas that leveled up the business.
-However, these are the some things that prove challenging, it takes time to see results.
+You are a vibrant, young, thriving entrepreneur who is building her own empire.
+Success is sweeter when you know you’ve put the work in, implementing ideas that level up the business.
+However, these are some things that prove challenging, it takes time to see results.

 How did you surpass the tough days when you weren’t sure the venture would take off?
 What do you do to get over the deals, proposals, and projects turned down or when these don’t happen as fast as you’d like?
 Being an entrepreneur is incredibly humbling.
 On a daily, I face obstacles that I have NO clue how to overcome.
 I’m constantly learning something new to add to my skill set.
 I had to come to terms with the fact that there is a lot, I still don’t know.
 Being a good student, having the ability to quickly learn the things I don’t know is invaluable.
 I am a believer that what is meant to be will be, as long as, I walk in my purpose, the right doors will open.
 When projects are turned down or don’t happen, I don’t stress.
 Having trust in what is meant for me is key, if it does not happen then something else will come in its place.

 Julissa began her business out of her cousin’s garage.
 Today, you will find her Rizos Curls products on the shelves of Target and Ulta.
 How is that for growth?
 Youth gives us the freedom to dream but sometimes, as we age, we become incredulous.
 The pressures of life and responsibilities that we bear, ground us.
 Whether it is reality or insecurity, there is a tendency to stop daring ourselves to go after the things we want most.
-If you are a dreamer, I hope Julissa’s story serves as a reminder that you have the power to create the life you envision.
+If you are a dreamer, I hope Julissa’s story serves as a reminder of the power you have to create the life envisioned.
 The only one that can stop you from achieving your dream is you.